fujiokayu/grepIntel/memory-bank/activeContext.md

 10. ✅ Add support for additional languages (Ruby, Go, Node.js) and frameworks (Rails)
 11. ✅ Project documentation completed
 12. ✅ Project completed
-13. 🔄 Improve multilingual support with post-analysis translation approach
+13. ✅ Improve multilingual support with post-analysis translation approach

-## Improved Multilingual Support Plan
+## Improved Multilingual Support Implementation
-- **Current Issue**: The current approach of instructing LLMs to respond in different languages creates parsing challenges, as each language requires specific regex patterns for extracting vulnerability information.
+- **Previous Issue**: The previous approach of instructing LLMs to respond in different languages created parsing challenges, as each language required specific regex patterns for extracting vulnerability information.
-- **Proposed Solution**: Use English for all LLM interactions, then translate the final report using LLM.
+- **Implemented Solution**: Now using English for all LLM interactions, then translating the final report using LLM.

-### Implementation Plan:
+### Implementation Details:
 1. **English-Based Analysis Process**:
-   - Standardize all LLM interactions to use English only
+   - Standardized all LLM interactions to use English only
-   - Remove language specifications from `format_prompt` and `format_batch_prompt` methods
+   - Removed language specifications from `format_prompt` and `format_batch_prompt` methods
+   - Modified regex patterns to only parse English responses
-   - Ensure vulnerability analysis responses are always received in English
+   - Updated `src/analyzer.py` to always communicate with LLM in English

-2. **Report Translation System Implementation**:
+2. **Report Translation System**:
-   - Add translation functionality to `report_generator.py`
+   - Added translation functionality to `report_generator.py`
-   - Implement chunking mechanism to split reports into manageable sizes
+   - Implemented chunking mechanism to split reports into manageable sizes
-   - Send each chunk to LLM for translation
+   - Created system to send each chunk to LLM for translation
-   - Reassemble translated chunks into final report
+   - Implemented logic to reassemble translated chunks into final report

-3. **Translation Prompt Optimization**:
+3. **Translation Components**:
+   - Created `src/utils/translator.py` with `Translator` class for LLM-based translation
-   - Create dedicated prompts for accurate translation of security terminology
+   - Added `prompts/translation_prompt.txt` with security terminology glossary
-   - Include language-specific translation instructions
-   - Provide glossary of terms to maintain consistency

-4. **Implementation Steps**:
-   - Modify `src/analyzer.py`: Change to always communicate with LLM in English
-   - Extend `src/report_generator.py`: Add translation capabilities
-   - Create translation utility class in `src/utils/`
-   - Add translation prompt templates to `prompts/` directory
-   - Test: Verify translation quality in each supported language
+   - Modified `ReportGenerator` to use the translator for report content
+   - Updated `src/main.py` to pass LLM client to ReportGenerator for translation

-5. **Performance Optimization**:
+4. **Performance Features**:
-   - Optimize translation chunk size
+   - Implemented optimal chunk size (2000 characters) for translation
+   - Added overlap handling (200 characters) to maintain context between chunks
-   - Implement parallel processing for faster translation
+   - Implemented progress tracking for translation process
-   - Consider caching mechanism to avoid re-translating identical text
+   - Added error handling with fallback to original text if translation fails

-This approach will maintain analysis accuracy while significantly improving multilingual robustness.
-It will also simplify adding support for new languages, as only translation prompts would need to be added without modifying the analysis logic.
+This implementation maintains analysis accuracy while significantly improving multilingual robustness.
+It also simplifies adding support for new languages, as only translation prompts need to be updated without modifying the analysis logic.

 ## Active Decisions
 - Using Python for implementation due to its rich ecosystem and simplicity